 HBC is a non-traditional institution that offers daytime and evening classes for the adult learner on campus, on-line, and on Saturdays in a small setting.
-The College is licensed by the Alabama State Department of Education, Alabama Community College System, P. O. Box 302130, Montgomery, AL 36130 as a Private Institution and is accredited by the Association of Biblical Higher Education, 5850 T.G.
+The College is licensed by the Alabama Community College System, Private School Licensure Division, P. O. Box 302130, Montgomery, AL 36130 as a Private Institution and is accredited by the Association for Biblical Higher Education, 5850 T.G.
 Lee Blvd., Suite 130, Orlando, Florida, 32822 to award certificates and Associate of Arts, Bachelor of Arts, and Master of Ministry degrees.
+The Doctor of Ministry degree is pending.